domvwt/msc-thesis/thesis/thesis-processed.md

 short-caption="Converting homogeneous GNN architectures for heterogeneous learning" width="5in"}

-### Neural Architecture Search and Hyperparameter Tuning

-For each type of GNNs (GraphSAGE and GCN), we learn an optimal neural architecture for the anomalous node classification task.
-We use the Optuna library [@akibaOptunaNextgenerationHyperparameter2019] to explore the relevant search space and select the best architecture by evaluating performance on the validation dataset.
-The search spaces used for each model are provided in the appendix tables {@tbl:graphsage-search-space}
-and {@tbl:graph-conv-search-space}.

-Regularisation hyperparameters are tuned separately, with the best performing values for dropout and weight decay also selected by evaluating performance on the validation dataset.

 ### GraphSAGE

 The GraphSAGE model proposed by
-@hamiltonInductiveRepresentationLearning2018 is an inductive node embedding framework that uses both node features and information from the local neighbourhood to generate node representations.
+@hamiltonInductiveRepresentationLearning2018 is a node embedding framework that uses both node attributes and the attributes of neighbouring nodes to generate node representations.
 During training, the model learns how to effectively aggregate information from the neighbourhood of each node and combine this with the node's own features to produce a learned representation.

 The aggregation architecture can be any symmetric function, such as the mean or sum, or a more complex function such as a neural network that